jimsonjames0/CS-576-Final-Project/README.md

 - Accuracy is much lower than the CNN because:
   - Training SNNs with surrogate gradients is harder.
   - MFCC features are tuned for dense ANNs, not necessarily optimal for spiking rate codes.
-  - The architecture and hyperparameters were not aggressively tuned for SNN performance (which is a good discussion point in the report).
+  - The architecture and hyperparameters were not aggressively tuned for SNN performance.

 ---